mgdevelops2/MG-PWA-TextEditor/README.md

 ## Description

 An on/off-line, text editor that runs in the browser as a single-page application that meets the PWA criteria.
 Additionally, it will feature a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
+It will be able to be installed as a web app on your Desktop.

 ## Table of Contents